AstroStucky/website/content/pages/resume.md

 My game development work has always been focused on **gameplay programming**.
 As both a gamer and solo game developer, I have studied and practiced **game design** all my life.
 I have done extensive development for 3D projects implementing features that required a strong grasp of **3D math**, **shader programming**, and the **graphics pipeline**.
 I have developed simulations of physical interactions both from scratch and using physics libraries.
 I understand how to optimize these problems and parallelize them when needed.
 Through my years as a contractor with NASA Ames Research Center, I have worked alongside and developed solutions for autonomy engineers.
-I have an understanding different problems facing **autonomy** solutions and **fault-diagnoatic and recovery** systems.
+I have an understanding different problems facing **autonomy** solutions and **fault-diagnostic, isolation, and recovery** systems.

 # Work Experience